d99kris/cpuusage/README.md

 CU_FILE
 -------
-This environment variable determines the path and filename of the output json trace file.
+This environment variable determines the path and filename of the output JSON trace file.
 If not specified the default output log name is culog-<PID>.json.

 CU_MANUAL